jhowe-sgs/sphinx-docs/source/policies-student-devices.rst

 In general, no student devices are allowed on campus.

-The only current exception to this rule is Kindles.
+The only current exception to this rule is Kindles for Reading Workshops ( student Kindles are not allowed on the SGS Wireless Networks ).

 This policy evolves out of many factors, predominately: